Sailing inyourfootsteps.com

 Illauntannig, Magharee Islands

-Illauntannig is the largest of a number of small islands called the Maharee Islands, often called the ‘Seven Hoggs’, situated off the north shore of the Dingle Peninsula.
-The island is situated one nautical mile off the northern end of the of the sandy Castlegregory peninsula that separates Brandon Bay to the west from Tralee Bay on the east.
 An exposed location with careful navigation required for access.
-2 metres LWS... get full information »
+2 metres LWS.
+Illauntannig is the largest of a number of small islands called the Maharee Islands located on the west coast of Ireland and on the north side of the Dingle Peninsula.
+The island is situated a mile off the northern end of the sandy peninsula that separates Brandon Bay to the west from Tralee Bay on the east.
+It offers an anchorage off its beach. get full information »